 What funding methods do Fidelity accept?

-There are multiple methods to fund your accounts with Fidelity.
-The process is effortless and quick, with various payment methods in your fingertips.
+There are a number of ways to finance your accounts with Fidelity.
+The process is effortless and quick, with various payment methods at your fingertips.

-You can use credit or debit cards Which range from Visa, Diners, and Maestro to MasterCard and Visa Electron.
-PayPal is also at your disposal for depositing funds.
-You have to bear in mind that PayPal isn't available in every place.
+You can use debit or credit cards Which range from Visa, Diners, and Maestro to MasterCard and Visa Electron.
+PayPal is also at your disposal for depositing money.
+You must bear in mind that PayPal isn't available in all country.
 The currencies Fidelity

 Is my money safe with Fidelity?

-Yes, your cash is safe and protected with Fidelity.
-As you already know, Fidelity works with proper conformation to.
-It has established lots of measures to guard all its investors.
+Yes, your cash is safe and secure with Fidelity.
+As you know, Fidelity operates with proper conformation to.
+It's established lots of steps to guard all of its own investors.

-Fidelity safeguards its customers' personal and sensitive information under SSL encryption.
-Your capital will be retained highly secure in top-tier banks.
+Fidelity safeguards its clients' private and sensitive data under SSL encryption.
+Your funds will be retained highly secure in top-tier banks.

-If you wish to further safeguard your account, it is possible to empower Two-Step Verification as well.
-It requires an SMS confirmation that you access your accounts.
+If you want to further protect your account, you can enable Two-Step Verification as well.
+It requires an SMS affirmation for you to access your account.

 Is Fidelity trading good?

-Yes, trading through Fidelity is a pleasant and good experience indeed.
-It is an excellent and intuitive platform with helpful features for your simplicity.
-In addition, you can also gain access to a huge collection of educational resources and assistive material to kickstart your trading expertise.
+Yes, trading via Fidelity is a nice and decent experience indeed.
+It's a great and intuitive platform with helpful features for your simplicity.
+Moreover, you can also gain access to a vast collection of educational resources and assistive material to kickstart your trading expertise.

-If you remain skeptical, you can start a eToro demo account and assess the credibility of the platform on your own.
+If you are still skeptical, it is possible to open a eToro demo account and assess the credibility of the platform for yourself.

 Which Countries does Fidelity support?

 Fidelity operates around the world.
-However, due to regulations there are some countries that Fidelity does not accept clients from BR, KR, IR, IQ, SY, JP, US
+However, due to regulations there are some countries that Fidelity do accept clients from BR, KR, IR, IQ, SY, JP, US

 Is Fidelity legit?